chadallison/tsbfl25/README.md

 - 57.86 (Isaac, Week 3)
 - 60.76 (Matthew, Week 3)
 - 70.53 (Isaac, Week 1)
-- 83.75 (JP, Week 4)
+- 80.01 (Andrew, Week 6)

 ------------------------------------------------------------------------

 ### Past Week One Player Merchants

-- Rico Dowdle: 27.2% of total points for Hank
+- Bijan Robinson: 31.1% of total points for Matthew
-- Jonathan Taylor: 23.7% of total points for Isaac
+- Drake Maye: 30.8% of total points for Andrew
-- Patrick Mahomes: 21.8% of total points for Chad
+- Jaxon Smith-Njigba: 28.7% of total points for JP
-- Ja’Marr Chase: 21.4% of total points for Eric
+- Drake London: 24.9% of total points for David
-- Dak Prescott: 21.3% of total points for Eric
+- Cam Skattebo: 22.3% of total points for Adam

 ------------------------------------------------------------------------

 ### Full Season One Player Merchants

-- Jonathan Taylor: 22.07% of total points for Isaac
+- Jonathan Taylor: 21.91% of total points for Isaac
-- Josh Allen: 20.28% of total points for Adam
+- Christian McCaffrey: 18.9% of total points for David
-- Christian McCaffrey: 18.85% of total points for David
+- Patrick Mahomes: 18.42% of total points for Chad
-- Jalen Hurts: 18.2% of total points for Adam
+- Josh Allen: 18.19% of total points for Adam
-- Puka Nacua: 17.89% of total points for Andrew
+- Bijan Robinson: 17.86% of total points for Matthew

 ------------------------------------------------------------------------